Serbian mafia: Italy

 Zemun clan member Ninoslav Konstantinović fled the Netherlands to Italy after his brother was arrested in 2003.
-In Italy he became a leading heroin distributor and professional hitman, working for the Italian Mafia in Naples, he is recognized as highly skilled as many of his fellow Zemun clan members are known throughout Europe.
+In Italy he became a leading heroin distributor and professional hitman, working for the Camorra in Naples, he is recognized as highly skilled as many of his fellow Zemun clan members are known throughout Europe.

 In May 2009, Vladimir Jovanović, a former Zemun clan member and Interpol wanted was arrested in Italy.

+In December 2009, an international drug trafficking operation involving the Bari-based Parisi-Palermiti clan, the 'Ndrangheta, and Serbian criminal networks has been thwarted in a major international crackdown.
+The scheme aimed to smuggle several tons of cocaine into Apulia using historic cigarette smuggling routes across the Adriatic Sea, with Montenegro serving as a key transit hub.
+According to investigators, the plan was already well advanced.
+The Parisi-Palermiti clan had established direct contacts with Serbian traffickers, managing to secure 21 kilograms of cocaine with ease.
+The Balkan cell involved, linked to both Milan and Belgrade, was responsible for overseeing the logistics of the operation.
+The cocaine, originating from South America, was to be shipped to Serbia and then transported and stored in Montenegro.
+From there, using fast boats operated by the Parisi-Palermiti clan, the drug would be smuggled across the Adriatic into Italy.
+Planes were reportedly arranged to fly part of the cargo directly to Belgrade, while distribution throughout Europe was already in motion.

 The presence of Serbian OC groups, among others, have increased rapidly the later years because of the badly controlled coastline.

 Luxemburg

 International burglary networks were present in 2004, mainly from Southeastern Europe (the Balkans).

 Montenegro

 Montenegro was in a state union with Serbia from 1991 to 2006.
 The Serbian mafia is the leading criminal group in Montenegro.
 Many of the Belgrade crime groups that were not caught during Operation Sablja hid in Montenegro.
 The Zemun clan is active in Montenegro.